huijin1101/Route-Optimization-Model/README.md

 - Trip duration
 - Start and end timestamps

 This makes segment-level optimization challenging.
-To address this, we proposed a two-step solution:
+To address this, I proposed a two-step solution:
-1. **Convert trip-level traffic data to segment-level traffic information**: By mapping trip data to individual road segments, we enable segment-level travel time prediction and route optimization.
+1. **Convert trip-level traffic data to segment-level traffic information**: By mapping trip data to individual road segments, I enabled segment-level travel time prediction and route optimization.
-2. **Cluster road segments with similar properties**: Using clustering techniques, road segments are grouped based on geographical proximity, traffic patterns, and scales.
-This reduces the complexity of predicting travel time at the individual segment level and addresses issues with incomplete data.
+2. **Cluster road segments with similar properties**: Using clustering techniques, road segments were grouped based on geographical proximity, traffic patterns and scales.
+This reduced the complexity of predicting travel time at the individual segment level and addressed issues with incomplete data.

 ---